Call for Bids to Host ICAD in 2020

 - A plan to promote equality, diversity and accessibility.
 ICAD embraces equality, diversity and accessibility.
 To promote equality, the conference must work towards providing equal opportunity to all to participate in ICAD community activities.
 These activities include, but are not limited to, publishing, reviewing, volunteering, participating in decision-making regarding the conference, and organizing events.
 To promote diversity, the conference must work towards the inclusion of members of those groups that are underrepresented in the communities that make up the stakeholders of the conference.
 To promote accessibility, the conference must work towards securing accommodations for all of the stakeholders of the conference who need them.
 These accommodations will include, but are not limited to, sign language translation, captioning, and accessible physical conference spaces.

-For full consideration, bids should be submitted by email to Matti Gröhn (firstname.lastname@example.org) by 31st of May 2019.
+For full consideration, bids should be submitted by email to Matti Gröhn (firstname.lastname@example.org).

 Bidders can contact Matti Gröhn via email to discuss any aspect of the bid.